pc-magas/mkdotenv/README.md

 ## Selecting file to read and write upon

 Instead of outputing the .env value you can use the `--output-file` argument in order to write the contents upon a file.
-Also you can use the parameter `--input-file` in order to select which file to read upon, if ommited `.env` file is used.
+Also you can use the parameter `--input-file` in order to select which file to read upon, if omited `.env` file is used.

 ### Example 1 Read a specified file and output its contents to *stdout*: